bjbarrett/stat_rethinking_2025/README.md

 # Format

 Online, flipped instruction.
-I will pre-record the lectures each week.
-We'll meet online once a week for an hour to discuss the material.
-The discussion time (3-4pm Berlin Time) should allow people in the Americas to join in their morning.
+You will watch the authors online pre-recorded lectures.
+We'll meet in person and online once a week for an 1.5 hours to discuss the material and work on exercises together.

-We'll use the 2nd edition of my book, <[Statistical Rethinking](https://xcelab.net/rm/statistical-rethinking/)>, and possibly some draft chapters for the 3rd edition.
-I'll provide a PDF of the book to enrolled students.
+We'll use the 2nd edition of, <[Statistical Rethinking](https://xcelab.net/rm/statistical-rethinking/)>..
+If you require a PDF of the book and are enrolled in the course reach out to me.

-Registration: Registration hit the cap of 200 already and the wait list is also full.
-So registration is closed for this year.
-If people drop or stop attending discussions, I will invite from the wait list. - <[Wait List](https://forms.gle/3HwkC9zpmaPdTmU79)>
+Registration: 30 people limit.

 # Calendar & Topical Outline

-There are 10 weeks of instruction.
+There are 15 weeks of instruction.
 Links to lecture recordings will appear in this table.
 Weekly problem sets are assigned on Fridays and due the next Friday, when we discuss the solutions in the weekly online meeting.

 Full lecture playlist: <[Statistical Rethinking 2023 Playlist](https://www.youtube.com/watch?v=FdnMWdICdRs&list=PLDcUM9US4XdPz-KxHM4XHt7uUVGWWVSus)>